google/horologist/docs/datalayer-helpers-guide.md

 1.  **Tracking Complication installation** (Wear-only)

-    To determine whether your Complication(s) are installed, add the following to your `ComplicationDataSourceService`:
+    To determine whether your Complication(s) are in-use, add the following to your `ComplicationDataSourceService`:

     In `onComplicationActivated`:

     ```kotlin
-    wearAppHelper.markComplicationAsInstalled("GoalsComplication")
+    wearAppHelper.markComplicationAsActivated("GoalsComplication")
     ```

     In `onComplicationDeactivated`:

     ```kotlin
-    wearAppHelper.markComplicationAsRemoved("GoalsComplication")
+    wearAppHelper.markComplicationAsDeactivated("GoalsComplication")
     ```